Football in Scotland: Non-league level

-There is no automatic promotion between these leagues and the Lowland or Highland Leagues, however a play-off takes place between the champions of the East of Scotland, South of Scotland, and West of Scotland for promotion to the Lowland League, subject to clubs meeting the required licensing criteria.
+There is no automatic promotion between these leagues and the Lowland or Highland Leagues, play-offs takes place between the champions of each of the leagues for promotion to the Lowland and Highland Leagues, subject to clubs meeting the required licensing criteria.

-Clubs at level 6 automatically enter the Scottish Cup Preliminary Rounds provided they are members of the Scottish Football Association.
+Clubs at level 6 automatically enter the Scottish Cup preliminary rounds provided they are members of the Scottish Football Association.

 Junior football

-Operating separately from the SPFL professional leagues and the four senior leagues, are the two junior leagues.
-Although called junior, this refers to the level of football played, not the age of the participants.
-The junior leagues are organised by the Scottish Junior Football Association and are regionalised into two areas, East and North.
-There is a Scottish Junior Cup which all members of the association participate in, having done so since the Nineteenth century.
+Historically separate from the SPFL professional leagues and the four senior leagues, were the junior leagues.
+Although called junior, this referred to the level of football played, not the age of the participants.
+The junior leagues were organised by the Scottish Junior Football Association (SJFA), and were eventually regionalised into two areas, East and North.
+The SJFA also organises the Scottish Junior Cup, which all members of the association participate in, having done so since the Nineteenth century.
+In February 2025, the SJFA acknowledged the request of teams participating in the East and North Regions to become autonomous within the Scottish Football Association structure, which would leave the organisation responsible for the Junior Cup only.
+The Junior Cup has subsequently been rebranded to the Scottish Communities Cup.

 Junior clubs, unlike those in the senior non-league level, were not in the main eligible to participate in the Scottish Cup until 2007–08.
 The one previous exception to this rule, Girvan, participated in the Scottish Qualifying Cup (South) by virtue of the fact that they opted to switch from the senior level to the junior level, but still retained their right to attempt to qualify.
 From the 2007–08 Scottish Cup however, the winners of each of the two (previously three) regional leagues and the winner of the Junior Cup enter the first round of the Scottish Cup proper, following a decision by the SFA to allow them entry at their previous Annual General Meeting.
 Additional junior clubs (Banks o'Dee) have received an SFA licence which permits them to participate in the Scottish Cup.